In the most general form, a Yesplan query consists of three parts:

-In addition to spaces, a word cannot contain the following symbols:
+In addition to spaces, a word can’t contain the following symbols:

 * # : ( ).
-These symbols are part of the syntax of the query language.
-This will become clear in a moment.
-If you want to include one of these symbols in a word, you must use double quotation marks.
+These symbols are part of the syntax of the query language, as will become clear in a moment.
+If you want to include one of these symbols in a word after all, you must use double quotation marks.

-If the type of element that you want to look up is not important, you can omit the scope of a query in the search.
-If you want to search for all elements in Yesplan that have a ‘rental’ label, you enter the following query:
+If the type of element that you want to look up isn’t important, you can omit the scope of a query in the search.
+Let us assume that you want to search for all elements in Yesplan that have a ‘rental’ label.
+You can achieve this with the following query:

 The result is a list of different types of elements, e.g. an event, a resource and a contact.
 You’ll find a full summary of keywords that allow this under keywords with default scopes.

-Finally, it is also possible to omit the keyword in a query and only enter a word.
+Finally, it’s also possible to omit the keyword in a query and only enter a word.
 In that case, the query language will search all elements in Yesplan whose name contains the word.

 Absence of Values§

-A special case that is supported within the query language is an empty word with quotation marks around it (
+A special case in the query language is an empty word with quotation marks around it (

 "").
 If you use this, then the absence of a value for the keyword will be checked.
 The query below will request all people who don’t have a label.

-The absence of a value is only checked where the keyword is applicable.
+You can only check for the absence of a value for fields where the keyword is applicable.
 Under resources, for example, the keyword

-team is only applicable on resources of the “Person” type because only such resources can be part of a team.
+team is only applicable on resources of type “Human” because only such resources can be part of a team.
 The query below requests all resources in which the

-team keyword is applicable, but there is no value.
-The result is all resources of the “Person” type that are not part of a team.
-Resources of other types will not appear in the results.
+team keyword is applicable, but no value is present.
+The result is all resources of type “Human” that aren’t part of a team.
+Resources of other types won’t appear in the results.

 If you need an overview of the events that don’t have a location, you can use the following query: